(We will contact our mailing list contacts when we set our open mornings and visits. This is not a waiting list)

 A - There are no guarantees and numbers of applications change each year but currently around half of all our pupils live outside our official catchment area.
-Around 10% live in England.
+Around 12% live in England, (though this doesn't mean that English households have a 12% chance of getting a place).
 Each of our year groups has a maximum Admission Number of 60.
 Catchment area is only a factor when the school receives more than 60 applications.

 In the event that the Local Authority receives more applications than there are places, the below criteria will be applied to select the successful applicants: Children in receipt of a Statement of special educational needs (statutory requirement for admission)

 Looked after children or previously looked after children i.e. children that are in the care of or have previously been in the care of a local authority, will be afforded priority over those fulfilling points 2-8 below.

 Children with exceptional medical circumstances, will be afforded priority over those fulfilling points 3-8 below

 Children residing within the catchment area for the preferred school who have relevant siblings will be afforded priority over those fulfilling points 4-8 below